nrsyed/nrsyed.com/content/blog/pb-scraper3.md

                 user["last_online"] = unix_ts
 {{< / highlight >}}

-Notice how we need to account for corner cases, like the current user online

-Finally, near the end of the function, we add that dictionary to the user queue:
+Near the end of the function, we put `user` in the queue:

 {{< highlight python "linenos=true,linenostart=160" >}}
     await manager.user_queue.put(user)
 {{< / highlight >}}

-Let's jump to the ScraperManager run() function and see what happens from there.
+Let's jump to ScraperManager.run(), which lives in [scraper_manager.py][33], and see how it handles items in the user queue.

-[scraper_manager.py][33]

 {{< highlight python "linenos=true,linenostart=191" >}}
         if self.user_queue is not None: